nglaeser/crypto-glossary/src/subareas/zk_latex.md

 ## ZK

 Zero-knowledge (ZK) protocols occur between two parties: a _prover_ and a _verifier_.
-The prover's goal is to convince the verifier that some statement $x$ is in some language $L$, by convincing the verifier that it knows some witness $w$ for that statement.
+The prover's goal is to convince the verifier that some statement _x_ is in some language _L_, by convincing the verifier that it knows some witness _w_ for that statement.
 The verifier's goal is to be sure the prover knows such a witness.

 ZK protocols are only interesting if the prover doesn't want to reveal its witness.
 (If we didn't care about revealing the witness, the prover could simply send the witness to verifier and we'd be done.)